Yenchu/bootstrap-pagingtable/README.md

-blur                    |                   |Click out of table. add                     |form               |Before sending added row data to remote server. `form` is a jQuery object containing added data. added                   |response           |After sending added row data to remote server. `response` is the response from remote server. addError                |response           |Adding row failed. `response` is the response from remote server. update                  |form               |Before sending updated row data to remote server. `form` is a jQuery object containing updated data. updated                 |rowId, response    |After sending updated row data to remote server. `rowId` is the id of the updated row. updateError             |rowId, response    |Updating row failed. `rowId` is the id of the updated row. delete                  |rowId              |Before sending deleted row id to remote server. `rowId` is the id of the deleted row.
-If `isMultiSelect` is enabled, rowIds are joined as a string with `,` as a separator. deleted                 |rowId, response    |After sending deleted row id to remote server. deleteError             |rowId, response    |Deleting row failed.
+blur                    |                   |Click out of table. add                     |form               |Before sending added row data to remote server. `form` is a jQuery object containing added data. added                   |response           |After sending added row data to remote server. `response` is the response from remote server. addError                |jqXHR              |Adding row failed. `response` is the response from remote server. update                  |form               |Before sending updated row data to remote server. `form` is a jQuery object containing updated data. updated                 |rowId, response    |After sending updated row data to remote server. `rowId` is the id of the updated row. updateError             |rowId, jqXHR       |Updating row failed. `rowId` is the id of the updated row. delete                  |rowId              |Before sending deleted row id to remote server. `rowId` is the id of the deleted row.
+If `isMultiSelect` is enabled, rowIds are joined as a string with `,` as a separator. deleted                 |rowId, response    |After sending deleted row id to remote server. deleteError             |rowId, jqXHR       |Deleting row failed.

 =======